ci-richard-mcelhinney/nhaystack/docs/nhaystack.md

 ### 2. How point recs are generated

+In Niagara AX, ControlPoints and Histories exist in separate namespaces.
+In
+AX, there is one object in the station database which represents the [point][point], (including its current value, actions to command it, and so forth), and a different object to represent its historical log of timestamp/value pairs.

-In Haystack, a [point][point] [rec][rec] can have a [cur][cur] tag, which indicates the [point][point] has capability for subscription to its real-time current value, and it can have a [his][his] tag, which indicates that a [point][point] is historized with a history log of timestamp/value pairs.
+However, in Haystack, a [point][point] [rec][rec] can have both a [cur][cur] tag, which indicates the [point][point] has capability for subscription to its real-time current value, and it can have a [his][his] tag, which indicates that a [point][point] is historized with a history log of timestamp/value pairs.

-This is rather different than how ControlPoints and Histories work in AX.
-In AX, there is one object in the station database which represents the [point][point], (including its current value, actions to command it, and so forth), and a different object to represent its historical log of timestamp/value pairs.
+NHaystack handles this mismatch by unifiying the AX namespaces.
-NHaystack automatically maps these two objects together so that only one Haystack [rec][rec] is generated, with both a [cur][cur] tag and a [his][his] tag.
+NHaystackService automatically maps ControlPoints and Histories together so that only one Haystack [rec][rec] is generated, with both a [cur][cur] tag and a [his][his] tag.
 If only one of the objects is present, then either the [cur][cur] tag or this [his][his] tag is generated, but not both.
 Lets look at a couple of examples showing how this works.